A cloudy and chilly morning with nary any sunlight.

 “Ah, wait.”
 Another of the young man quickly blocked him.
 “We’ve heard a lot about you.
 How you were a former student and a talented one at that.
 Would you entertain us with a couple of matches?”
 The young man quickly replied.

-“Sorry, but I don’t have time for this.”
-He stepped to the side and began walking away.
+“My apologies, but I do not have time for this.”
+Kaidus stepped aside and began walking away.

 “There’s a rumor that you couldn’t handle your classes so you left during your second year.
 That you were nothing but a fake who spread the rumors about being in the advance classes yourself.”
 Another of three shouted.